top of page

 How else I can keep the hearing aids dome in my ears?

-Depending on the spectrum and severity of your hearing loss, your hearing care professional may suggest making a pair of canal moulds for you.
+Absolutely.
+Depending on the profile and severity of your hearing loss, your hearing care professional may suggest making a pair of canal moulds for you.
 The canal moulds (see the below picture) are made based on the impressions taken from your ear canal.
 They are made of acrylic or silicon (for better grip) and encapsulate the receiver.
-Extended length of the canal mould helps with their retention in your ear canal.
-Ultimately any other types of earmould such as skeleton, half or full shell could help retention of the dome or receiver in your ears.
+The extended length of the canal mould helps with their retention in your ear canal.
+Ultimately any other types of earmould such as skeleton, half or full shell could help retain the dome or receiver in your ears.
+The earmoulds are often made of acrylic which makes them durable and last for about 5-7 or even 10 years.
+Another option for those who have allergies to acrylic is to make them from Silicon.
+People with severe to profound hearing loss have no option but to go for Silicon earmoulds anyway.
+Please remember that for any models of canal moulds or earmoulds your audiologist need to take ear impressions from your ears.

 ITE/ITC/CIC